 Beavers in Britain

-The Eurasian beaver (Castor fiber) is a large herbivore, a mammal that was formerly native to these shores and once played an important part in our landscape from prehistoric times until it was hunted to extinction in the 16th century for its fur, meat and scent glands.
+The Eurasian beaver (Castor fiber) is a large herbivore, a mammal that is native to these shores and was one widespread.
+Beavers played a crucial role in our wetland landscapes from prehistoric times until it was hunted to extinction in the 16th century for its fur, meat and scent glands.
 The loss of this charismatic species also led to loss of the mosaic of lakes, meres, mires, tarns and boggy places that it so brilliantly built.

 The Wildlife Trusts are working hard to bring these fantastic mammals back to Britain.